Traveling to Disney Parks during Covid-19: What you need to know before you go - KION546

 The basics

-At the moment, the Disney Parks in Hong Kong, Paris and Los Angeles are closed because of the pandemic.
+At the moment, the Disney Parks in Hong Kong, Paris and Los Angeles are closed because of the pandemic, though Disney announced Monday that California Adventure Park will open on a limited basis in March focused on food, beverages, merchandise and “carefully crafted entertainment experiences.”

 Some parks began to tentatively reopen over the summer, although restrictions are in place, with rules varying depending on each park’s location.